spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 ## Download Data Exchange API specification

 You can download the specification of for all available endpoints including the Data Exchange API endpoints in the OpenAPI format.
-To do so, click **Download Data Exchange API specification** on the **Data Exchange API Configuration** page.
+To do so, click **Download API Specification** on the **Data Exchange API Configuration** page.

 [PASTE SCREENSHOT HERE]

 After you click the button, the specification will be downloaded to your computer.

 If you added new endpoints, documentation will be updated automatically with the new endpoints, but need wait 1 minute for it.
+Button **Download API Specification** will be disabled during this time and aviailable after 1 minute.
 You can see  message about it in the top of the page:

 [PASTE SCREENSHOT HERE]